Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Experimental Results and Analysis

 Prototype generates counterfactuals by determining the sufficient and minimum set of features required to predict the same class as the original instance and which features should be absent.
-Prototype's loss function consists of a weighted combination of five loss functions:
+The prototype's loss function consists of a weighted combination of five loss functions:

 $L_{pred}$ measures the divergence between the class prediction probabilities, $L_1$ and $L_2$ correspond to the elastic net regularizer, $L_{AE}$ represents an autoencoder loss term that penalizes out-of-distribution counterfactual candidate instances (which can lead to uninterpretable counterfactuals).
-Finally, $L_{proto}$ is used to guide the counterfactual search process toward a solution \citep{Looveren2019}.
+Finally, $L_{proto}$ guides the counterfactual search process toward a solution~\cite {Looveren2019}.

 We believe that the Prototype achieved worse efficiency because of the loss function $L_{AE}$, which trains an autoencoder each time a counterfactual is generated.
-This autoencoder performs worse in tree-like models, such as random forests.
+This autoencoder performs worst in tree-like models, such as random forests.

 We also analyzed the impact of the hyperparameter $\beta$ in the computation of the distance function.
 Figure~\ref{fig:Proto_analysis} presents the evolution of the distance function for different values of $\beta$.
 When $\beta=1$, one can see that the function promotes sparsity and the smoothness of the L$_2$-norm that promotes differentiability (which is essential for the auto-encoder loss function).
-As $\beta$ grows, the more sparse and less differentiable the function becomes.
+As $\beta$ grows, the function becomes sparser and less differentiable.
 For the special case of $\beta=0$, the function collapses to the $L_{2}$-norm.

 \end{itemize}